footworkjs/footwork/README.md

           gulp tests

-  * Watch for changes in the source code/tests and automatically rebuild + run tests:
+  * Watch for changes in the source code and automatically rebuild:

           gulp watch